Introduction

 A consultation with experienced vein specialists at the Vein Specialist Centers will provide insights to help you decide on the best vein treatment plan.

 It’s important to have a treatment plan tailored to your specific condition.
 Varicose veins and spider veins do not fit just one pattern.
 Conservative measures such as compression stockings and exercise continue to be important tools in treatment.
-For individuals with persistent symptoms or more advanced disease, minimally-invasive treatments are available and preferred.
+For individuals with persistent symptoms or more advanced disease, minimally invasive treatments are available and preferred.

 References